Evaluation of Test-Time Adaptation Under Computational Time Constraints: Experiments

 \subsection{Continual Evaluation of TTA}

 Next, we analyze the more challenging continual setup, following~\cite{cotta, eata}.
 In particular, we construct the stream $\mathcal S$ by concatenating \textit{all} corruptions from ImageNet-C. That is, we adapt TTA methods continually on all corruptions followed by the clean validation set, without ever resetting the network weights.
-We introduce the notion of online adaptation to the continual setup to study the effects of a constant stream speed on the benchmark.
-We report results in Figure~\ref{fig:continual_setup} for both the offline and online protocols, where the horizontal-axis shows how corruptions are ordered in the stream.
-We limit the experiments in this section to five TTA methods (SHOT, TENT, TTAC-NQ, EATA, and SAR), and leave the remaining details for the Appendix.
+We introduce the notion of realistic adaptation to the continual setup to study the effects of a constant stream speed on the benchmark.
+We report results in Figure~\ref{fig:continual_setup} for both the offline and realistic protocols, where the horizontal-axis shows how corruptions are ordered in the stream.
+We limit the experiments in this section to six TTA methods (SHOT, TENT, TTAC-NQ, COTTA, EATA, and SAR), and leave the remaining details for the Appendix.
 We observe:

 \textbf{(i) Methods that do not perform sample rejection (SHOT, TENT, TTAC) scale poorly in the offline-continual setup.} This phenomenon can be attributed to these methods over-fitting to early distributions.
 However, methods that do perform sample rejection (SAR and EATA) do not overfit as easily to corruptions, and can thus adapt to the rest of the stream.
 Even worse, such methods tend to even significantly degrade the performance on clean data.